 #5 Create the Ultimate Experience

-This is by far the most important and is what helps the most successful advisors stand out from their competition.
+This is by far the most important and is what helps the most successful financial professionals stand out from their competition.
 It can be the smallest detail that make up the ultimate experience.
-Offer your prospect a drink from your menu, or tell them how your firm does business, or how your planning process works.
+Offer your prospect a drink from your menu, or tell them how your firm does business, or how your process works.
 Make them feel special.
-We coach advisors each and every day about creating the ultimate experience.
-Those who follow our coaching have tremendous success by implementing strategies that create a better prospect experience.
+We coach financial professionals each and every day about creating the ultimate experience.
+Those who follow our coaching can have more success by implementing strategies that help create a better prospect experience.

 But Most Importantly...

-My biggest bit of advice - don’t be a product pusher.
+Our biggest bit of advice - don’t be a product pusher.
 Don't go into an appointment when you know little to nothing about your prospect's goals and show them an illustration about your favorite product.
-Develop and create a plan that addresses each of their goals and present it to your prospect that way.
+Develop and create a strategy that addresses each of their goals and present it to your prospect that way.

-Get access to this amazing free IUL prospecting video you can use either to email to prospects or post to social media to drive interest in a better way to supplement their retirement savings.
+Request access to our short prospecting video you can use either to email to prospects, or post to social media to drive interest in a way to supplement their retirement savings.